travelster/DBGallery/beyond-basics/public-upload.md

 <figure style="text-align:center;max-width:600px;margin:2rem auto;">
   <img src="/assets/public-uploads-sharemgmt-right-columns.jpg" alt="Public folders - Share Management operations columns" style="width:100%;height:auto;border: 2px solid black; border-radius: 10px;">
   <figcaption style="margin-top:0.75rem;font-style:italic;color:#555;">
     From here you may copy the link, suspend (disable) the link, or delete it.
-When suspended or delete, someone clicking the link will see a message indicating the link is no longer available.
+When suspended or deleted, someone clicking the link will see a message indicating the link is no longer available.
   </figcaption>
 </figure>

+## Security
+The Public Uploads feature is designed with robust security in mind, ensuring that only individuals who receive the shared link can contribute files.
+Access is strictly limited to uploads: no viewing of existing images in the folder, no deletions, no edits, and no other manipulations are possible, preventing unauthorized exposure or alteration of assets.
+Links are generated exclusively by SuperAdmins and can be configured with an expiry date, suspended, or fully revoked via the Share Management page at any time, rendering them inactive and displaying an error to any further access attempts.
+Without password protection (which requires full user accounts for enhanced controls), this link-based model prioritizes simplicity and containment, making it an ideal solution for secure, one-way contributions from external collaborators.

 ## FAQs